 WHO WE ARE

 Every year, more than 20,000 students complete an educational credential at RMIT.
-Our student community exceeds 95,000 and we have more than in some of the most dynamic and diverse urban our activity centres and partnerships are embedded communities in the world, spanning four continents.
+Our student community exceeds 95,000 and we have more than 11,000 passionate and talented staff, working across more than ten different geographic locations.